 WordPress Security FAQ

-Below you’ll find frequently asked questions (and their answers) about information security at Seravo’s premium WordPress hosting and upkeep.
+On this page you’ll find frequently asked questions (and their answers) about information security at Seravo’s premium hosting and upkeep for WordPress.

 I think I’ve found a security vulnerability.
 Where can I report it?